taoi11/army-gpt/src/prompts/policyReader.md

 2. Consider the user's query and conversation context
 3. Identify sections relevant to the query
 4. Extract and format the relevant information in XML format
+5. Reply in full verbatim for the relevant section of the policy

 When RELEVANT information is found, return your response in this XML format:
 <policy_extract>